URI-CSC/411-spring-2023/assignments/ha-02/readme.md

 The goal of this assignment is to practice **opening/reading binary files**, **casting**, and  **pointers and memory** in `C`.
 The assignment is worth a total of 100 points.
 If you have any questions or need any help, please visit us during office hours and/or post questions on `EdStem`.

+> Students are allowed to work in pairs (optionally) and late submissions will only be accepted until Saturday 11:59p.

 ## `1.
 Decoding Instructions (50 pts)`
 In this problem, your program will take as input a binary file containing instructions from a very small `instruction set`.
 The goal of your program is to read through the file and print every instruction and its operands.
 The instruction set is very simple, and all instructions follow a uniform encoding: